Teddy Park: 1998–2006: Beginnings with 1TYM

-2006–present: Producer for YG Entertainment
+2006–2015: Mainstream success as producer for YG Entertainment

-With 1TYM on hiatus, Park transitioned into the role of producer for other YG artists, his first major contribution being "La La La" for Seven's album Sevolution.
+With 1TYM on indefinite hiatus, Park transitioned into the role of producer for other YG artists, his first major contribution being "La La La" for Seven's album Sevolution.
 He also collaborated with Big Bang for several of their songs, most notably "Sunset Glow."
 When BigBang member Taeyang embarked on a solo career in 2008, Park produced his extended play, Hot.
 The following year, Park produced "Lollipop" for a collaboration between BigBang and 2NE1.
 The song went on to top the Gaon Chart during April.

 Park would go on to have a hand in producing a majority of 2NE1's work, including their debut extended play, 2NE1 (2009) and studio album, To Anyone (2010).
 Two of the three main singles, "Can't Nobody" and "Go Away," from the latter were also composed by Park.
 To continue producing for 2NE1, Park rejected an offer to work with Lady Gaga.
 He collaborated with Seven again to produce the promotional single "Better Together," in addition to other songs for the EP Digital Bounce (2010) and was featured in G-Dragon's song "The Leaders."
 He also had a role in Taeyang's solo album Solar, including the singles "Where U At" and "Wedding Dress."
 At the end of the year, Park also participated in the production of GD & TOP's album, and co-composed both "High High" and "Oh Yeah".

 In 2011, he wrote and produced 2NE1's second EP 2NE1, scoring three number-one hits: "Lonely", "I Am the Best", and "Ugly".
 In the first half of 2013, Park produced Lee Hi hit single "Rose," 2NE1's leader CL's solo debut single "The Baddest Female," and Kang Seung-yoon's YG debut "Wild & Young."
-The following year, he wrote and produced 2ne1's second and final studio album, Crush.
+The following year, he wrote and produced 2NE1's second and final studio album, Crush.
 In 2015, he wrote and produced Big Bang's special project single albums M, A, D, and E which became major hits.
+He is credited in shaping the YG Entertainment sound.